Stenishh/Stenishh/README.md

-- 👋 Hi, I’m @Stenishh
+- 👋 Hi, I’m @Stenishh AKA Fernando Puebla
 - 👀 I’m interested in progaming
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning c++ and Java (but for real, i prefer Python)
+- I saw the basic of Python

 <!---
 Stenishh/Stenishh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.